allthesignals/labs-shared/README.md

-ember-mapbox-composer
+ember-maplibre-composer
 ==============================================================================

 # Introduction

 Mapping applications occupy their own niche within the broader web development ecosystem, and ambitious web maps demand an framework like EmberJS.

-MapboxGL, a powerful GL engine for beautiful web maps, and [ember-mapbox-gl](https://github.com/kturney/ember-mapbox-gl), a bindings addon for EmberJS and Mapbox, lay the groundwork for ambitious web mapping applications, but leave gaps in:
+MaplibreGL, a powerful GL engine for beautiful web maps, and [ember-maplibre-gl](https://github.com/kturney/ember-maplibre-gl), a bindings addon for EmberJS and Maplibre, lay the groundwork for ambitious web mapping applications, but leave gaps in:

 1. Layer composition
 2. Complex source management